-Let’s say you have a web page that sells computer equipment and have a couple of lines, such as laptops computers, desktop computers, tablets, etc.
+Let’s say you have a web page that sells computer equipment and have a couple of lines, such as laptop computers, desktop computers, tablets, etc.

 For example, if you have a tablet ad group, you will have to create a very relevant keyword list and a highly relevant text ad highlighting special product features and mentioning any promotions you currently have.

 Also, remember to take the potential client who clicked on your ad to the web page where they will find the specific product they’re looking for.

 Once you achieve to do that, you’re certain to gain a great Quality Score for your keywords and, therefore, a lower Avg.
 CPC.

 4. Adjust Bids Beyond Keywords: Locations, Devices, and Ad Schedule